tottawang/hystrix-exception-mapping/README.md

 # hystrix-exception-mapping

-This same application is to use exception mapping to map `HystrixRuntimeException` to HTTP 503 error response.
+This same application is to map `HystrixRuntimeException` to HTTP 503 error response by using jersey exception mapping feature.
+When Hystrix exception is thrown, HystrixRuntimeExceptionMapper maps it to 503 and directly returned by resource.
+Hence there is no need for resource to catch the hystrix runtime exception explicitly.

 ### Run and build
 Step-1: